 - Make sure the parameters image is selected and export as a TGA uncompressed or PNG file.

 - The exported image should look like the following image as shown in Images2TGA.

 Making an Emissive channel in GIMP

 Rather than making an emissive image you can manufacture it within GIMP.
-This can be useful if you want zero emissive (black) or some inner glow (greys), See M.pbrmetal for more information.
+This can be useful if you want zero emissive (black) or some self illumination (greys), See M.pbrmetal for more information.

 - Instead of importing an emissive image create a new layer and fill the background with the colour of your choice.